 The Center for Assistive Technology Act Data Assistance provides technical assistance and support for State and Territory Assistive Technology (AT) Programs for collection, reporting, analysis and use of data reported under Section 4 of the AT Act.
 State AT programs focus on improving the provision of AT through comprehensive, statewide programs that are consumer responsive.
 The goal is to increase access to and acquisition of AT.
 Programs serve people with all types of disabilities, of all ages, in all environments.
-CATADA is collaborative project between the Institute for Community Inclusion at UMass Boston, a University Center for Excellence in Developmental Disabilities and Association of Assistive Technology Act Programs (ATAP).
+CATADA is collaborative project between the Institute for Community Inclusion at UMass Boston, a University Center for Excellence in Developmental Disabilities and the Illinois Assistive Technology Program (IATP).

 Daria Domin, MSW

 The Administration for Community Living (ACL) was created around the fundamental principle that older adults and people with disabilities of all ages should be able to live where they choose, with the people they choose, and participate fully in their communities.